-- iron and zinc content remain largely unchanged. - There has been a trend towards greater availability of lean cuts.
-For example, the width of selvedge fat on retail cuts has decreased and almost half of beef mince available for purchase contains less than 5% fat. - according to state, region or suburbs based on socio-economic status.
+- As the amount of separable fat increases, the energy, fat and fatty acid content increases while the protein, iron and zinc content remain largely unchanged. - There has been a trend towards greater availability of lean cuts.
+For example, the width of selvedge fat on retail cuts has decreased and almost half of beef mince available for purchase contains less than 5% fat. - Retail studies have consistently reported little differences in the type of meat and cuts available for purchase according to state, region or suburbs based on socio-economic status.